diogolmenezes/simple-node-framework/README.md

 The security class has encrypt and decrypt methods to secure data.

-To use this feature you must have SNF_CRYPTO_KEY environment variable with you crypto key
+To use this feature you must have SNF_CRYPTO_KEY environment variable with you crypto key with 32 characters

 ```javascript
 const { Security } = require('simple-node-framework');